jtc27/Gilded-Rose-Ruby/README.md

 ```

 ## Approvals
-The gem 'approvals' is used in testing.
+The gem [approvals](https://github.com/kytrinyx/approvals) is used in testing.
+As I was refactoring legacy code, the approvals ensured there was no undesirable behavior from the bode.
+This is called a [characterization test](https://en.wikipedia.org/wiki/Characterization_test), or Golden Master Testing.